-- Monitors any site that provides an RSS or Atom feed (all versions are supported).
+- Monitor any site that provides an RSS feed.
+There are currently thousands

 - Lets you know when new content is found.
 You can customize